LoyolaChicagoBooks/scalaworkshop/source/cs1.rst

   apparent when we look at *case classes*, which provide a mechanism for more data-centric OO abstraction.)

-- Convert an instance of class Point to a String representation using ``ToString()``. ``ToString()`` can be a valuable pedaogical tool, done right (as observed in languages like Python).
+- Convert an instance of class Point to a String representation using ``ToString()``. ``ToString()`` can be a valuable pedagogical tool, done right (as observed in languages like Python).
 Scala 2.10 gives us the ability to do type-safe string interpolation by substituting the value of variables (their String representation) into a String template.
 In Scala, prefixing a string literal with ``s`` will give you a string where any variables (beginning with ``$``) are substituted.
-Here, it allowsus to get a beautiful representation of a point as an (x, y) pair with virtually no effort or complexity!
+Here, it allows us to get a beautiful representation of a point as an (x, y) pair with virtually no effort or complexity!

 Let's take a look at how the ``Point`` class is used: